HamzaRahmani/URL-GO/README.md

 1. Javascript frontend for users to interact with, framework TBD.
 2. URL service where long URLs will be converted to short URLs and vice versa.
-3. Postresql database to store a data related to shortlink.
+3. Postresql database to store a data related to short URLs.

 Stretch Goals: